i Statutory provisions and public enforcers

 On the legislative side, Directive 2014/104/EU on antitrust damages actions has yet to be incorporated into the EEA Agreement and implemented into Norwegian law.
 This is due to institutional issues that are unlikely to be solved in the near future.
 However, existing general Norwegian law mirrors roughly the provisions of the Directive.

-The key private enforcement case currently pending in Norwegian courts is the Kristoffersen case.
-In this case, the world-renowned slalom skier Henrik Kristoffersen is challenging the sporting community framework in relation to the scope of an athlete's economic rights pursuant to EU and EEA law.
-The key novel issue is that the EFTA Court, in its judgment in Case E-8/16 of 16 November 2018, acknowledged that a restriction on an athlete's marketing rights is only lawful if that restriction pursues a legitimate aim, and such a legitimate aim can only be the principle of solidarity aiming at channelling economic means also to recruitment, education, children's and recreational sports.
-If a sports system does not channel means to such purposes, the entire system may be rendered illegal.
+The key private enforcement case in 2019 was the Kristoffersen case.
+In this case, the world-renowned slalom skier Henrik Kristoffersen challenged the sporting community framework in relation to the scope of an athlete's economic rights pursuant to EU and EEA law.
+The key novel issue is that the EFTA Court, in its judgment in case E-8/16 of 16 November 2018, acknowledged that a restriction on an athlete's marketing rights is only lawful if that restriction pursues a legitimate aim, and such a legitimate aim can only be the principle of solidarity aiming at channelling economic means also to recruitment, education and children's and recreational sports.
+The Oslo District court ruled in the sporting communities favour in a judgement of May 2019.
+The parties settled out of court prior to appeal.

 The substantive cartel provision in Section 10 of the CA mirrors Article 101 TFEU and Article 53 EEA Agreement, except for the criterion related to effect on trade between EEA States.
 Thus, Section 10 CA prohibits agreements and concerted practices that have an anticompetitive object or actual or potential restrictive effect on competition.
 Judgments of the European Union Court of Justice (EUCJ) and the EFTA Court are directly relevant legal sources in the interpretation and application of the provision.